Is It Time To Replace Your Mattress?

 Step 4: What Type Of Sleeper Are You?

 Your specific sleeping style is very important when comparing mattresses.
 Not all mattresses will work for everybody.
-Pick one that doesn't suit your specific needs and there's a good chance you'll have restless nights of sleep and possible wake up with aches and pains.
+If you pick one that doesn’t suit your specific needs, there’s a good chance you’ll have restless nights of sleep and possibly wake up with aches and pains.
 For back and stomach sleepers, we generally recommend going with mattresses that are on the firmer side of the spectrum and provide a good amount of support.
-For side sleepers, you'll want to go with a little bit softer of a mattress that provides quite a bit of pressure relief for your shoulders and hips.
+For side sleepers, you’ll want to go with a slightly softer mattress that provides quite a bit of pressure relief for your shoulders and hips.
 Combination sleepers will want to find a happy medium between the two, which will most likely be in the medium range on the firmness scale.
-The most important thing no matter what kind of mattress you get is that your spine is properly aligned.
+The most important thing, no matter what kind of mattress you get, is that your spine is properly aligned.

 Step 5: How Much Do You Weigh?

 Your weight makes a big difference in how you perceive the feel and support of a mattress.
-Lighter sleepers will think most mattresses feel on the firmer side.
-On the other hand, heavier sleepers will feel like most mattresses are on the softer side since they exert more pressure on the bed.
-As such, it's important to take this into account when looking at firmness ratings and scales.
+Lighterweight sleepers will find that most mattresses feel on the firmer side.
+On the other hand, heavierweight sleepers will feel like most mattresses are on the softer side since they exert more pressure on the bed.
+This is why it’s important to take your weight into account when looking at firmness ratings and descriptions.